modelscope/DiffSynth-Studio/docs/source_en/creating/AdaptersForImageSynthesis.md

 # ControlNet、LoRA、IP-Adapter——Precision Control Technology

-Based on the VinVL model, various adapter-based models can be used to control the generation process.
+Based on the text-to-images model, various adapter-based models can be used to control the generation process.

 Let's download the models we'll be using in the upcoming examples: